rials13/Linux-Hypervisor/README.md

 # Linux-Hypervisor
-This is a section of notes for setting up a linux host to run qemu/kvm/libvirt with both a windows and a macos vm with passthrough
+This is a section of notes for setting up a linux host to run qemu/kvm/libvirt with both a windows and a macos vm with passthrough.
+I know there are a lot of guides out there (all of my knowledge was from Googling how to do something) so this is as much a refference for me and to highliht a few things that some other guides don't include - all in one place.

 **Step 0: Choose your OS.**
 - I started with Manjaro because things worked on it with other guides but ended up on Mint.